devJerb/lstm-melody-generator/README.md

 ### Usage
 1. Towards the preprocessing, provided are `.txt` files from the `.krn` file sets and are then tokenized stored within `mapping.json` as `file_dataset` being the final output of preprocessing

 `python preprocess.py`

-2. For training, an `.h5` file is produced for creating the melody `python train.py`
+2. For training, an `.h5` file is produced for creating the melody

+`python train.py`

-To generate the model, run the following command; the seeds can be configured to the formatting required.
+To generate the model, run the following command; the seeds can be configured to the formatting required

 `python melody_generator.py`

 ### Acknowledgments